FOR526: Memory Forensics In-Depth

 FOR526: Memory Forensics in-Depth will teach you:

-- Proper Memory Acquisition: Demonstrate targeted memory capture to ensure data integrity and combat anti-acquisition techniques.
+- Proper Memory Acquisition: Demonstrate targeted memory capture to ensure data integrity and overcome obstacles to Acquisition/Anti-Acquisition Behaviors.

 - How to Find Evil in Memory: Detect rogue, hidden, and injected processes, kernel-level rootkits, Dynamic Link Libraries (DLL) hijacking, process hollowing, and sophisticated persistence mechanisms.